-A simple random sample of 400 primary health care physicians was the study group.
-Data collection was done by direct interview by the researcher herself using a self- structured questionnaire derived from previous literatures (11, 12).
+Å simple random sample of 400 primary health care physicians was the study group.
+Data collection was done by direct interview by the researcher herself using a self-structured questionnaire derived from previous literature (11, 12).
 The questionnaire was composed of four parts: Sociodemographic variables, Knowledge, Attitudes, and Practices.
-Approval from the Scientific Committee of Iraqi Board for Medical Specializations and MOH were obtained.
-Verbal consent from participants was taken before filling the questionnaire.
+Approval from the Scientific Committee of the Iraqi Board for Medical Specializations and MOH was obtained.
+Verbal consent from participants was taken before filling out the questionnaire.
 Data was fed into SPSS version 26.
-The Chi-square test was applied to show the association and the independent sample t-test to study the difference between means, with P < 0.05 to determine significances.
+The Chi-square test was applied to show the association and the independent sample t-test to study the difference between means, with P < 0.05 to determine significance.